bolingy/Dynamo-Grasp/README.md

 This repository provides the codebase for collecting data through simulation.
 These scripts will help users to generate their own datasets, further enhancing the extensibility and usefulness of DYNAMO-GRASP.

+For more information please refer to our [project website](https://sites.google.com/view/dynamo-grasp)

 ## Table of Contents

 1. [Installation](#installation)